hutwagnert/liri/README.md

 BAND_API =XXX
 ~

+There is no log file.
+I did not have time to address that.

 I never got the Bands in Town App Id working correctly.
 So it is in the liri.js file